Deepthireddy12/log-analyzer_repo/README.md

 ollama create log-analyzer -f Modelfile ollama run  log-analyzer

-# I already have modelfile and .gguf model placed in the "log-analyzer_" folder.
+# I already have modelfile for the .gguf model placed in the "log-analyzer_" folder.
+Download the .gguf model from code execution

 ------------------------------------------

 ## Input format in command prompt